 Walker returned to the home on October 24, 2012.
 At that time, the boys were dressed in t-shirts and diapers.
-When the worker told Father that she "attempted to visit the boys numerous times this month without success[,]" Father responded that "he's

-Father and Larissa L. about the report that she received regarding drug use and advised them that she would return next week to take them for drug testing.
+When the worker told Father that she "attempted to visit the boys numerous times this month without success[,]" Father responded that "he's normally not home so he's not sure whose not answering the door[.]"
+Walker advised Father and Larissa L. about the report that she received regarding drug use and advised them that she would return next week to take them for drug testing.
 At the conclusion of the meeting, Father informed Walker that he would go on "10/25/12 to apply" for medical assistance for the boys and would "have a receipt for this worker as proof that he applied."